coltongrainger/quamash/top2.md

 - $\pi_0 \colon \mathsf{Top} \to \mathsf{Set}$
     - where $\pi_0(X)$ is the set of path connected components of the space $X$
     - easy enough to compute on manifolds
-    - hard on fractals, e.g., Sierpiŉski and Apollonian gaskets
+    - hard on fractals, e.g., Sierpiński and Apollonian gaskets
-        - throughout the Fall, using his K-homology expertise, Alex was coloring our chalkboard with different recursions trying to set up a dynamical system on the Sierpiŉski gasket
+        - throughout the Fall, using his K-homology expertise, Alex was coloring our chalkboard with different recursions trying to set up a dynamical system on the Sierpiński gasket
         - cf <https://arxiv.org/abs/1002.3081>

 - $\pi_1 \colon \mathsf{Top}_* \to \mathsf{Grp}$